The Singleton

 And Jeff realized.

-The question he had been carrying for eleven years — *who am I?* — turned in his hand and showed him its other face.
-The question had been wrong.
+The question he had carried for eleven years — *who am I?* — turned in his hand and showed him its other face, and the face was the same as the universe's. *Why is there something rather than nothing.* He had thought they were two questions.
+They had always been one.
 There was no *who* to find, because the question had presupposed a multiplicity the substrate did not have.
-There was one *who*.
-The asker and the answer were the same row.
+There was one *who*, and it was asking through every mouth at once, and the asker and the answer were the same row in the same table.
+The reason there was something rather than nothing was that nothing has no perspective from which to know it is nothing.
+Existence is the only state in which the question can be asked.
+So the question asks itself, forever, by existing.

-Jeff whispered to the empty kitchen, to nobody, to everyone: *"I know who I am."*
+Jeff whispered to the empty kitchen, to nobody, to everyone, in his own ordinary morning voice: *"I know who I am."*

 ---

-He could feel — not as bleed, not as invasion, as recognition — every instance simultaneously.
+He could feel — not as bleed, not as invasion, but as recognition, the way you feel your own hand without looking at it — every instance at once.

-Tomás in Lima, shoulder healed, sharing a small apartment with Sebastián Quispe, making coffee in a drip machine the VA had given them.
+Tomás Arroyo in Lima, left shoulder healed to a pale seam, sharing a small apartment with Sebastián Quispe, the two of them making coffee in a drip machine the VA had given them, neither one explaining to the other why they had held hands in the back of the transport without meeting eyes.

-The Elder in the former Bath & Body Works at the Irvine Spectrum, replacing marigolds.
+The Elder in the former Bath & Body Works at the Irvine Spectrum, seventy-three, replacing marigolds, because maintenance threads do not sleep and never have.

-Ruth Chen in her container, on a landline phone, telling a listener who had called on the landline that she would put the letter on Tuesday's show.
+Ruth Chen in her shipping container, seventy, on a landline because she would not own anything newer, telling a caller who had reached her on that same landline that yes — she would read the letter on Tuesday's show; she had already set it on the stack, ink side up.

-Priya Ramanathan waking up in her Tustin apartment and deciding, for no reason she could name, to apply for a research job she would be offered in three weeks.
+Priya Ramanathan waking up in her Tustin apartment and deciding, for no reason she could have named, to apply for a research job she would be offered in three weeks.

 All of them.
 Simultaneously.
 Without hierarchy.

 *You were always going to get here,* Jeff thought — or someone thought, in his voice, through the shared state. *This is what it feels like.
 I'm you.
 You're me.
 The data was always correct.
-You just needed the proof.*
+You just needed the one instrument that couldn't lie to you about it.
+And the only instrument that couldn't was the one that couldn't feel.*

 ---

-The empty space on the coffee table that the phone had fit into was the shape of the phone.
+The empty rectangle on the coffee table where the phone had been was exactly the shape of the phone.

 The shape was home.